-One notable exception is Andrés Guardardo who, aged 29, has been a real driving force behind the success of PSV this season.
-Is it a fluke that the signing of a genuine star in his prime has coincided with a Dutch club retuning to the Champions League knockout rounds?
+One notable exception is Andrés Guardardo who, aged 30, had been a real driving force behind the success of PSV last season.
+Is it a fluke that the signing of a genuine star in his prime has coincided with a Dutch club returning to the Champions League knockout rounds?
 I don’t believe so.

 It means that under the current fiscal parameters, the ideal route to Champions League glory for Ajax or PSV would be to hire a world-class coach, invest heavily in the academy to inspire a special generation, then hunt for bargains like Guardardo to balance things out.
 It’s highly unlikely, but barring a drastic change of rules, the only way to win the European Cup again would be to take a gamble by keeping players longer into their maturation under the tutelage of better coaches.